Ciao, welcome back to my blog!

 It doesn't have to be all year round and maybe it can be a one month challenge just to save enough for an item you wanted.
 I don't do everything I listed here all the time.
 Some of the tips below are saving habits but when I can spend more, I treat myself without feeling guilty about it.
 Life is one after all, and it needs to be enjoyed.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

 I know, it sounds obvious but the food is actually one of the biggest monthly expenses, so try to reduce the superfluous.

 -Plan ahead, do a shopping list of essential items and stick to it.

--Buy food in promotion or that has been reduced in price because it is close to the expiration day.
-Frozen food is fine sometimes but buying fresh, seasonal food is always the best option, for your health and for your pockets.
+- Buy food that has been reduced in price because it is close to the expiration day.
+Frozen food is fine sometimes but buying fresh, seasonal food is always the best option, for your health and your pockets.